 We see a future where being a small business owner is not only described as “brave” or “risky” but “smart” and “timely.”
 It’s a new age for business and for tea, and we want the beauty, passion and creative culture of specialty tea to truly thrive in this environment.
 We want to see a future where specialty tea is as understood and celebrated as specialty coffee, with events and festivals, business and career opportunities, that feed on and thrive because of that creativity and innovation.

-By the way, anyone looking to learn more about tea should definitely check out and consider supporting Suzette’s incredible Patreon program.
+Anyone looking to learn more about tea should check out and consider supporting Suzette’s incredible Patreon program.
 She shares educational videos and informative newsletters every month.
 Her background as a tea professional is seriously impressive and I’ve found her insights invaluable.

 Are you as excited as I am about ASTA?
 I’d love to hear about it in the comments below!